rose-workshops/rose-workshops.github.io/workshops.md

 subtitle: The RoSE workshops
 ---

+## 3rd International Workshop on Robotics Software Engineering (RoSE'20)

+We are in the process of organizing the [third edition of RoSE](/rose2020/), stay tuned!

 ## 2nd International Workshop on Robotics Software Engineering (RoSE'19)

 The [second edition of RoSE](/rose2019/) will be held at [ICSE 2019](https://2019.icse-conferences.org) in Montréal, Canada on May 27, 2019.